-This checklist is the most comprehensive single resource for any aspiring direct primary care physician.
-It walks you though the process of starting your practice step-by-step, with detailed instructions, links to other resources, plenty of sample documents, and practical advice you won't get anywhere else.
+This handbook is the most comprehensive single resource for any aspiring direct primary care physician.
+It walks you though the process of starting your practice step-by-step, with detailed instructions, links to other resources, plenty of sample documents, and practical advice gathered from dozens of successful DPC practices.

 Bagel is a new all-in-one software platform for direct primary care.
 We're about to launch an early version of the software, and we're looking for feedback.
 If you want to help shape the future of DPC software, request beta access below.

 or join the Bagel Facebook group to stay updated

 Familiarize yourself with these resources for aspiring DPC docs

 There are three main DPC conferences each year.

 Consider attending one - being surrounded by other doctors who've already made the leap is invaluable.
 All three conferences are at least partially geared towards aspiring docs who are either trying to decide whether to do DPC or in very early planning stages.